pridiltal/ctv-AnomalyDetection/README.md

     wavelet transformation.
   - The [anomaly](https://cran.r-project.org/package=anomaly) package implements
-    Collective And Point Anomaly (CAPA), Multi-Variate Collective And Point Anomaly (MVCAPA), and Proportion Adaptive Segment Selection (PASS) methods for the detection of *anomalies* in time series data.
+    Collective And Point Anomaly (CAPA), Multi-Variate Collective And Point Anomaly (MVCAPA), Proportion Adaptive Segment Selection (PASS) and Bayesian Abnormal Region Detector (BARD) methods for the detection of *anomalies* in time series data.
   - The [anomalize](https://cran.r-project.org/package=anomalize) package enables a
     "tidy" workflow for detecting anomalies in data.
 The main functions are `time_decompose()`, `anomalize()`, and `time_recompose()`.